1983 Indianapolis 500: Background

-The USAC technical committee issued a rule change for 1983, scaling back side skirts and declaring that "all bodywork or aerodynamic devices must be at least one inch above the bottom of the car's tub."
+The USAC technical committee issued rule changes for 1983, scaling back side skirts and declaring that "all bodywork or aerodynamic devices must be at least one inch above the bottom of the car's tub."
 During time trials, a total of 15 cars in the qualifying line would fail pre-qualifying technical inspection, raising tempers and drawing the ire of competitors.
 Some teams charged that USAC was inconsistent in their enforcement and their measuring, since they used a different (and possibly less-accurate) tool than the CART series officials utilized at other races.
-In addition, some teams claimed the first several cars in line were not scrutinized as heavily as those deeper in line.
+Some teams claimed the first several cars in line were not scrutinized as heavily as those deeper in line.
+In addition, turbocharger "boost" settings were reduced to 47 inHg, down from 48 in 1982.

 The evolving aerodynamic rules coincided with the emergence of the Robin Herd-designed March chassis becoming the vehicle of choice for the mid-1980s.
+The March had debuted at Indy in 1981 with the 81C, followed up by the 82C in 1982.
 Coupled with the widely used Cosworth DFX engine, the "customer car" era began to dominate the sport of Indy car racing.
 Penske, among other teams, elected to scale back, or even abandon their in-house chassis programs in favor of the English-built March for the next few seasons.
 The March's aerodynamic advancements, downforce, and affordable cost were among the reasons it emerged as the favorite among the competitors.
 The "customer car" era also was popular with the smaller-budget teams, as it allowed them access to top equipment, leveling the playing field, and shrinking the differences between haves and the have-nots.
+March rolled out their new 83C and with a few teams still running the 81C and 82C, March took 18 of the 33 starting positions, including the pole position during time trials.
+On race day, March notched their first "500" win, and placed five cars in the top nine.
 The 1983 race would be the first of five consecutive Indy 500 victories for March Engineering.